Admitting to yourself that the person you have strong feelings for doesn’t love you back is devastating and difficult to achieve.

 However, what you should do is keep your options open.
 Just because one person from your past didn’t give you the love you needed, doesn’t mean everyone else will be the same.

 The best thing for you is to get back in the dating pool without any expectations.
+For starters, you can change your relationship status on social media to single and open yourself to meeting new people.

 I’m not saying jump from one person to the next – just give yourself a chance to meet someone new without being burdened with the outcome.